Board of Trustees

 Secretary

 Graduate of the College of Wooster (Ohio) and Columbia University School of Law.
-Held numerous significant positions in federal service, including Special Assistant U.S. Attorney in D.C., Assistant Chief Counsel for the Drug Enforcement Administration, and Associate Chief Counsel for Drugs to the U.S. Food and Drug Administration.
-Served on expert panels for the Institute of Medicine and written extensively on food and drug law.
-Currently Senior Counsel, Arnold & Porter LLP and has been instrumental in securing the firm's pro-bono support for preservation issues.
-First joined the American Battlefield Trust Board in 2005 and currently serving his second term.
+Bill held numerous significant positions in federal service, including Special Assistant U.S. Attorney in D.C., Assistant Chief Counsel for the Drug Enforcement Administration, and Associate Chief Counsel for Drugs to the U.S. Food and Drug Administration.
+He served on expert panels for the Institute of Medicine and written extensively on food and drug law.
+Currently Senior Counsel, Arnold & Porter LLP, and has been instrumental in securing the firm's pro-bono support for preservation issues.
+First joined the Board in 2005.
 He and his wife Dru have identified 21 direct and collateral ancestors who fought in the Civil War.

 Travis K. Anderson